 - Add a simple note below your name and contact info that says something like, "Check out my latest article on Inc.com, "[Insert article title]."
 Every email you send is now a subtle marketing tool.

 - Reach out to industry influencers, asking them to weigh in and share.
 This is a long shot, but if you can manage it, the potential impact of an influencer commenting on or sharing your article is huge.

-- Browse existing content-sharing communities like Quora or Reddit.
-Look for discussions on your topic, and share your perspective (and a link to your article).
+- Look for discussions on your topic on content-sharing communities like Quora or Reddit.
+Share your perspective, with a link to your article.

 - Your LinkedIn profile has a publications section under "accomplishments" especially for your articles.
 Just add the titles and links (here's how), and anyone who visits your LinkedIn can see all that you've published.